Discover how HubSpot Marketing Hub can revolutionize social media marketing. Automate multi-channel postings and leverage AI to maximize engagement.

 1. Have an Instagram strategy

 The first step in creating an effective strategy is knowing, with some precision, what you want to accomplish by using Instagram for your brand.
-You first have to understand your goals so you can stay on track to achieving them.
+You first have to understand your goals to stay on track to achieving them.

 So, spend some time setting SMART Goals for your Instagram usage.
 Then, put a strategy in place to meet these goals.
 Consider what type of content you'll post.
 Will your images be of people, things, nature, quotes, etc.?
 How often will you post?
 Will you publish Instagram Stories?

-2. Create your Profile based on Instagram best practices
+2. Create your Profile based on Instagram's best practices

 Use your logo as your profile photo so it's easy to identify your brand.
 Be sure your dimensions are current and will work everywhere this photo is used.
 Your account name should be the same as on any other social profiles you may have.
-Note no spaces in your username, and again use your business name.
-The website entry is a clickable link so use your home page or your latest promotional page.
-This is the only area on an Instagram profile with a clickable think, so don't be afraid to change it in and out depending on what's relevant to your company.
+Note that there are no spaces in your username, and again use your business name.
+The website entry is a clickable link, so use your home page or your latest promotional page.
+This is the only area on an Instagram profile with a clickable link, so don't be afraid to change it in and out depending on what's relevant to your company.